 Securities and Exchange Board of India (Infrastructure Investment Trusts) Regulations, 2014, does not mandate Hold Cos and SPVs for having its securities held by InvITs in dematerialized form only.

-,in exercise of powers conferred to it under Section 11(1) of the Securities and Exchange Board of India Act, 1992 and Regulation 33 of the InvIT Regulations, its circularno.
-SEBI/HO/DDHS-PoD-2/P/CIR/2023/76 May 22, 2023has now stated that shares held by Infrastructure Investment Trusts (InvITs) in Hold Cos and SPVs shall be held in demat form.
+SEBI, in exercise of powers conferred to it under Section 11(1) of the Securities and Exchange Board of India Act, 1992 and Regulation 33 of the InvIT Regulations, vide its circular no. SEBI/HO/DDHS-PoD-2/P/CIR/2023/76 dated May 22, 2023, has now stated that shares held by Infrastructure Investment Trusts (InvITs) in Hold Cos and SPVs shall be held in demat form.
 These circular further states that existing shareholdings by InvITs in Hold Cos and SPVs in physical form, the Investment manager of the InvIT has to ensure to dematerialize the securities of Hold Cos and SPVs of the InvIT on or before June 30, 2023.

 The Investment Manager (IM) of the InvIT is directed to dematerialize the securities of Hold Cos and SPVs held by the InvIT.
 Therefore, IM of InvIT shall ensure that the physical securities held by the InvITs in its Hold Cos and SPVs are dematerialized within the stipulated time period as mentioned in the circular.